 Play can happen anywhere – it is not confined to playgrounds.
 Tamariki can play in neighbours’ front gardens, on footpaths, streets, and in parks, reserves and alleyways.
 And, like everyone else, tamariki need safe and clean streets, access to green space, clean air, things to do, the ability to get around, the freedom to see friends and somewhere to call home.

-The NPS provides a blueprint to identify and address opportunities and barriers for tamariki to play in their school and neighbourhood.
+The Neighbourhood Play System provides a blueprint to identify and address opportunities and barriers for tamariki to play in their school and neighbourhood.

-Linking to local plans and funding opportunities, the NPS blueprint looks at how to embed play elements through school grounds, footpaths, streets, alleyways, greenspaces, waterways, industrial zones, mare, churches and shops – to promote play every day.
+Linking to local plans and funding opportunities, the Neighbourhood Play System blueprint looks at how to embed play elements through school grounds, footpaths, streets, alleyways, greenspaces, waterways, industrial zones, mare, churches and shops – to promote play every day.

-To get started, a regional Play Lead will meet with the leaders of a school ready to take part in the NPS process and follow these next steps:
+To get started, a regional Play Lead will meet with the leaders of a school ready to take part in the Neighbourhood Play System process and follow these next steps: